Alabama's 'Luv Guv' facing impeachment

 The first impeachment article charges Bentley with neglecting his gubernatorial duties and breaking the law in an attempt to "promote his own personal agenda."

-According to Henry, the malfeasance charge stems from allegations made by the Alabama Law Enforcement Agency ex-Secretary Spencer Collier, before Bentley fired him.
+According to Henry, the malfeasance charge stems from allegations made by Alabama Law Enforcement Agency ex-Secretary Spencer Collier, before Bentley fired him.

 Formerly the state's top cop, Collier claims he was terminated for disobeying Bentley's order that he not cooperate with the attorney general's investigation of House Speaker Mike Hubbard.
 (Hubbard was sentenced to prison last year after being found guilty on 12 ethics charges.)